seasketch/geoprocessing/website/docs/toolbox/toolbox.md

 Low-level:

-- `overlapArea` - calculates the area of each sketch and the proportion of outerArea they take up.
-  - used by overlapAreaGroupMetrics.
 - `overlapGroupMetrics` - given overlap metrics (vector or raster) stratified by class and sketch, returns new metrics also stratified by group.
 Assumes a sketch is member of only one group, determined by caller-provided metricToGroup.
   - used by all high-level group metrics functions